107208579/tracking/README.md

 ## How does this all work?
-The easiest way is to use a calendar service such as [Apple iCloud](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) which allows calendar apps to independently connect and synchronise data.
+The easiest way is to use a calendar service such as [Apple iCloud](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) which allows all your calendar apps to independently connect and synchronise data.
 In my case, I run a self-hosted [Nextcloud](http://nextcloud.com) server  which uses CalDAV to keep all my events updated across my iPhone, iPad, and iMac calendar.

 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Setup.png" width="800">